gigasquid/yellow_belt_clojure_katas/README.md

 If you have any problem setting up the project, please let me know.

-## Git Branches
+## Hints

-I do have a solution branch with my solutions in them - branch named solutions.
-There are also quite a number of solutions on the Coding Kata site.
+There are quite a number of solutions on the Coding Kata site.
 I found it fun to browse them and see how other people solved them after I had finished mine.